MarcVivas/IoT-application-with-docker-containers/README.md

 In order to interact with the database, the server uses an npm package called [mongoose](https://mongoosejs.com/).

+The content of the database is not going to be stored on the host computer, since I'm not interested on the data.
+For this reason, only while the system is running you will be able to access it.

 ### Analytics module modification
 `consumer.py` has been slightly modified in order to receive and send JSON messages